MSylvia/Ini-js/README.md

 The supported syntax is available at the [git-config man page](http://linux.die.net/man/1/git-config), with some exceptions:

 * Ini-js does not support `prop = "foo" bar "baz"` syntax, nor multivalued variables generally.
-Existing properties declared with a new value will be overwriten.
+Existing variables declared with a new value will be overwriten.
 * Ini-js does not support git-config's `[section.subsection]` subsection declaration syntax, only `[section "subsection"]`.
 * Ini-js *does* support variables declared outside of a section.
 These variables are considered to be in a `null` section, and must appear before any and all sections (when parsed; they can, however, be added programatically at any point).
  * Because of this, no section name may be identical to a variable outside of a section.
 Sections added with the name of an existing `null`-section variable will overwrite the existing variable, and vice versa.
 * Variables with comments following them will be parsed properly, but the comment will be stripped and will not be retained if the Ini object is later converted toback to a string.
 End-of-line comments can also not be created programmatically, only full-line comments.
 * Sections declared multiple times will not be overwritten, but will be counted as a single section per the git-config spec.
 However, they will be merged into a single section if the Ini object is later converted back to a string.
  * Existing sections which are re-declared with `Ini.section()`, however, *will* overwrite the existing section.
-Because of this, it is recommended to set properties with `Ini.property()` if you are unsure whether the section already exists, as this will utilize a section if it exists, or create one if it does not.
+Because of this, it is recommended to set variables with `Ini.property()` if you are unsure whether the section already exists, as this will utilize a section if it exists, or create one if it does not.
+* Comments which are declared under a section header will be considered to be part of that section.
+As such, comments which annotate sections may lose meaning if they are declared before the section header if variables are later added to the section preceding it, either programmatically or through re-declared section headers.

 ## Example